Excel Mapping Template

 You can open the Excel Import Mapping List from any of the following places:

-- The Import from Excel dialogue, which gets opened when you select Import from Excel.
+- The Import Excel/Text File dialogue, which gets opened when you select Import.

 - The Excel Import Mapping List - use Tell Me to search for this page.